mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 You could just store the subscription using [`store(in:)`](https://developer.apple.com/documentation/combine/anycancellable/store(in:)-3hyxs)

-This way you don't create multiple (not really wanted) objects just so you could retain the subscription.
+This way you don't create multiple (unwanted) objects just so you could retain the subscription.
 You just store one variable and then dump all the subscriptions into it.

 ### Can you explain what `var subscriptions: Set<AnyCancellable> = []` is again?